Subscription Modal Banner

 • Insurance benefit worth twice your plan’s face amount

-• Guaranteed cash benefits in your lifetime starting on your plan’s 6th year
+• Guaranteed cash benefits starting on your plan’s 6th year

 • Option to accumulate cash benefits